 Once the mushrooms have been sauteed and the remaining veggies are added in, more butter and a small amount of water (¼-½ cup) may be needed to cook everything and prevent it from sticking to the bottom of the soup pot.

 Continue cooking and stirring.
 Add in the flour and stir into the butter and veggies.
 Once that has been incorporated, add the vegetable broth and plant milk.
 I let this heat up on medium heat until it started to simmer and turned it down to low for about 30 minutes and the veggies were tender but not mushy.

 Serve with some cashew cream swirled into the bowl, and garnish with smoked paprika and green onion stems.
 The cashew cream will add a creaminess to it and make it feel more like a typical rich chowder.

 My vegan friend thoroughly enjoyed this dish and was impressed by it.
 His only criticism was that the recipe needed more mushrooms.

-Nathan is my anti-vegan and feels that every meal should have a minimum of two animals in it.
+Nathan, my husband, is my anti-vegan and feels that every meal should have a minimum of two animals in it.
 But he does eat his vegetables as well.
 He ate two full bowls of this chowder and enjoyed it.
 His comment was that he didn’t hate it like he had expected to.
 If I wanted to make a chowder and didn’t have clams, this would be a perfect substitute.
 I was shocked when he went back for seconds and told me that I could make this again for him.